riyanigam0712/Riya_BlueStampPortfolio-/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/tQPfRk3OY-E?si=J6-i2c21H-1Gcepx" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-For my Second Milestone I had to:
+My Second Milestone was to get the object recognition to work with a premade library from Mobile new V2 and make sure the text to speech would produce an audio of what was recognized.

+First I had to in the terminal:
-Update the Raspberry Pi
+**Update the Raspberry Pi
 sudo apt update
 sudo apt upgrade -y
 sudo apt install -y python3-pip sudo apt install --upgrade -y python3-setuptools

+Then I had to
-Setup Virtual Environment
-sudo apt install python3.11-venv python -m venv env --system-site-packages source env/bin/activate source /home/riya/Documents/env/bin/activate
+Setup Virtual Environment - venv is to protect your system, and to have multiple incompatible projects running on the same system without any issues.
+Each project for example requires a different package version, so you have a venv for each project.
+You can experiment with different packages without venv. sudo apt install python3.11-venv python -m venv env --system-site-packages source env/bin/activate source /home/riya/Documents/env/bin/activate

-Upgrade Script
-cd ~
-sudo pip3 install --upgrade adafruit-python-shell
+Upgrade Script - Raspi-Blinka is a Python library that bridges the gap between CircuitPython and standard Python on Single Board Computers (SBCs) like the Raspberry Pi.
+It allows you to use CircuitPython libraries within a standard Python environment.
+It not completley needed but make thing much easier later on.
+I had a lot of problems installing this library with the Wget command so I had go to the github nd install everything manually. cd ~ sudo pip3 install --upgrade adafruit-python-shell
 Wget    https://raw.githubusercontent.com/adafruit/Raspberry-Pi-Installer-Scripts/master/raspi-blinka.py
 sudo python3 raspi-blinka.py

-Camera Testing
-libcamera-hello -t 0
-Speech Output
+Camera Testing -  WHen you put this command in the terminal, the cmaera live feed should activate. libcamera-hello -t 0

+Speech Output - Fesival is a libary that will enable the text to speech conversion
 - sudo apt install -y festival

-Install rpi-vision
-https://raw.githubusercontent.com/pytorch/hub/master/imagenet_classes.txt
-TensorFlow 2.x
+Install rpi-vision - This libary has https://raw.githubusercontent.com/pytorch/hub/master/imagenet_classes.txt TensorFlow 2.x
 cd rpi-vision